FoundPose: Unseen Object Pose Estimation with Foundation Features: FoundPose

 \subsection{Template retrieval by bag-of-words matching}

 \textbf{Perspective cropping.} At inference, we start by cropping the image region around a given object segmentation mask.
-To minimize perspective distortion and achieve a crop that resembles a template, we generate the crop by warping the query image to a virtual pinhole camera focused at the segmentation mask.
-The virtual camera is constructed such as its optical axis is passing through the center of the 2D bounding box of the mask, the viewport size is $S \times S$ pixels, and the longer side of the warped 2D bounding box is $\delta S$ pixels long.
+To minimize perspective distortion and achieve a crop that resembles a template, we generate the crop by warping the query image to a virtual pinhole camera focused on the segmentation mask.
+The virtual camera is constructed such that its optical axis passes through the center of the 2D bounding box of the mask, the viewport size is $S \times S$ pixels, and the longer side of the warped 2D bounding box is $\delta S$ pixels long.

 \myparagraph{Retrieving similar templates.} To retrieve a small set of templates, we calculate the bag-of-words descriptor of the crop (as in Sec.~\ref{sec:object_repre}) and calculate its cosine similarity (\ie, normalized scalar product) with bag-of-words descriptors of all object templates.
 We select $h$ templates with the highest cosine similarity, which provide approximate hypotheses on the object orientation for the subsequent pose estimation stage.

-This retrieval technique is robust to partial occlusions and remarkably efficient.
+This retrieval technique is efficient and robust to partial occlusions.
+When an object is partially occluded, its visible part still contributes visual words describing the object.
+The cosine similarity then normalizes the magnitude and focuses on the direction of the bag-of-words descriptors and is, therefore, less sensitive to the number and more to the type of present words.
+This robustness has been described in prior work \cite{philbin2007object,sivic2003video} and also in our experiments (see results on LM-O and T-LESS in Sec.~\ref{sec:exp}).

 Since the bag-of-words descriptor represents an image as a bag of unordered visual words, the retrieval can be typically improved by re-ranking the results with a spatial verification stage~\cite{philbin2007object}.
-However, in our case, a similar verification is implicitly done by the subsequent P\emph{n}P-RANSAC (spatially consistent correspondences are expected to yield a better pose estimate) and bags of words are not completely unordered as the used patch descriptors from an intermediate DINOv2 layer, from which the words are constructed, contains 2D positional information.
+However, in our case, a similar verification is implicitly done by the subsequent P\emph{n}P-RANSAC (spatially consistent correspondences are expected to yield a better pose estimate), and bags of words are not actually unordered as the used patch descriptors from an intermediate DINOv2 layer, from which the words are constructed, contains 2D positional information.